 | Increase leads | Form conversion rate from organic sessions | Weekly (GA4 + CRM) | Auto-tag high-intent pages, push lead events to CRM, trigger A/B test creation |

-| Grow brand awareness | Organic impressions & branded search volume | Daily (Search Console, GA4) | Scheduled weekly reports, auto-optimize meta descriptions for high-impression pages |
+| Grow brand awareness | According to industry data, organic impressions & branded search volume | Daily (Search Console, GA4) | Scheduled weekly reports, auto-meta descriptions for high-impression pages |

-| Drive product signups | Organic signup rate & assisted conversions | Weekly (GA4 + CRM) | Create conversion funnels, auto-flag pages with >10% drop-off for content rewrite |
+| Drive product signups | According to recent research, organic signup rate & assisted conversions | Weekly (GA4 + CRM) | Create conversion funnels, auto-flag pages with >10% drop-off for content rewrite |

-| Reduce content production cost | Cost-per-published-page & time-to-publish | Monthly (Project management + CMS logs) | Template-driven creation, automate drafts and metadata, bulk scheduling |
+| Reduce content production cost | Industry data suggests cost-per-published-page & time-to-publish | Monthly (Project management + CMS logs) | Template-driven creation, automate drafts and metadata, bulk scheduling |

 | Improve target keyword rankings | Top-10 keyword share & SERP feature presence | Daily (Search Console) | Automated rank tracking, generate rewrite briefs for slipping keywords |